kennycason/ninjaturdle_nes/docs/MCC1.md

 In the header (crt0.s)…Flag 6 indicates the mapper # = 1 (MMC1).
 The NES_MAPPER symbol is defined in the .cfg file.
 Flags 8, indicate 1 PRG RAM (WRAM) bank.
 At the top of crt0.s the SOUND_BANK bank will need to be correct, and music put in the corresponding segment.

 Also in crt0.s, I added the MMC1 reset code, and include the 2 .asm files in the MMC1 folder.
 I put the music in BANK 6, and now bank 6 is swapped before the music init code is called.
-All CHR files are put in the CHARS segment, which is 128k in size (it’s not completely filled).
+All CHR files are put in the CHARS segment, which is 128k in size (it's not completely filled).

 Advertisement

 The neslib.s file in the LIB folder has also been changed, specifically the nmi code and the music functions.

 Each segment is defined in the .cfg file… MMC1_128_128.cfg.
-In the asm files, you just have to put a .segment “BANK4” to put everything below that in BANK 4.
+In the asm files, you just have to put a .segment "BANK4" to put everything below that in BANK 4.
 In the .c and .h files, you have to do this…

-#pragma rodata-name (“BANK4”)
+#pragma rodata-name ("BANK4")
-#pragma code-name (“BANK4”)
+#pragma code-name ("BANK4")

 RODATA for Read Only data, like constant arrays.
 CODE for code, of course.

 Look at the ROM in a hex editor, and you can see how the linker constructed the ROM.
-I specifically wrote strings called “BANK0” in bank #0 and “BANK1” in bank #1, etc.
+I specifically wrote strings called "BANK0" in bank #0 and "BANK1" in bank #1, etc.

 HexView

-What’s new?
+What's new?
 Banked calls are necessary, when calling a function in another bank.

 banked_call(unsigned char bankId, void (*method)(void));